How to choose a driving school

 This is significant in a few ways.
 Firstly, learning with a single instructor is more efficient, as the ‘getting to know each other’ time is reduced.
 Secondly, instructors are usually discarded because they’re unreliable, uncommunicative, or uncommitted to their students’ learning outcomes.

-None of those are desirable, so it pays to find out what kind of ‘instructor turnover’ learners go through at a prospective driving school.
+None of those are desirable, so it pays to find out what kind of ‘instructor turnover’ learners go through at a prospective school of motoring.
 This could be from information you find in reviews, get from recommendations, or ask of the school directly.

 At Midrive, we only use the best instructors rated by learners like you.
 Our average is 1.3 instructors per learner, which means the vast majority of our learners stay with their first instructor until they pass their test.
 You deserve to do it as well!